All Functional Medicine Locations

 Common questions about functional medicine near East Baldwin, Maine.

-Full onboarding is approximately $1,200 to $1,500.
+Full onboarding is $1,500.
 We accept HSA, FSA, CareCredit, and all major cards.

 Yes.
 Chronic fatigue often has root causes in thyroid dysfunction, hormone imbalances, adrenal issues, nutrient deficiencies, or chronic inflammation.
 Our testing identifies these underlying factors.